Provenance + repatriation

 Repatriation of two Ancestral human remains to the Philippines

 The Benin Bronzes originated from Benin City, the capital of the Kingdom of Benin, which prospered from the 14th to the 17th century.
-In 1897, the British raided the Benin Kingdom and looted thousands of royal artworks and artifacts.
-Today, Benin City is part of the Federal Republic of Nigeria.
-The current King or Oba of Benin is His Royal Majesty, Omo N’Oba N’Edo, Uku Akpolokpolo Oba Ewuare II.
+In 1897, the British military invaded the Benin Kingdom and looted thousands of royal artworks.
+Today, Benin City is part of the Federal Republic of Nigeria and the current Oba (King) of Benin is His Royal Majesty, Omo N’Oba N’Edo, Uku Akpolokpolo Oba Ewuare II.

-FAMSF stewards four artworks in the Benin royal court style.
+FAMSF had four artworks in the Benin royal court style.
 Among these, the Museums identified two as Benin Bronzes: a bronze plaque and a bronze hip ornament.
-FAMSF acquired these objects from the international art market, but they were removed from display in the Arts of Africa gallery in 2022 due to their provenance as looted artworks.
-The other two artworks are also in the Benin royal court style.
-They are made of wood, and include a head of the Oba and a ceremonial table or stool.
-The stool was displayed in the gallery from 2005 to 2022, while FAMSF has not exhibited the head of the Oba since 2005.
+FAMSF acquired these objects from the international art market at Sotheby’s and the Alexander-Suggs Gallery of African Art, respectively.
+In 2022, they were proactively taken off display in the Arts of Africa gallery following a review of their provenance.
+The other two artworks reflect the Benin royal court style and are carved in wood; they include a representation of the Oba's head and a ceremonial table or stool.
+These were gifted to the Museums by Herbert and Nancy Baker, and the Robert and Helen Kuhn Family Trust.
+The stool was displayed in the gallery from 2005 to 2022.
+FAMSF has not exhibited the head of the Oba since 2005.
+Information about these artworks is accessible on our website.